kaancelik05/swimory-project/apps/backend/README.md

 - **Locations** – CRUD operations for swim spots, affiliate links, and metadata.

 Upcoming modules (reviews, reservations, business dashboards) will build on this foundation.

-Further modules (auth, locations, reviews, reservations) will be added in subsequent iterations.